Best bike rear light 2024: shine bright like a tail light

 The best bike rear light is more than just a red LED blinking away at the rear of your bicycle; it also provides an extra layer of security to your rides, no matter the light conditions.
 Some models even have built-in cameras that connect to your smartphone and alert you of potentially dangerous traffic situations as they unfold behind you.

-Drivers are often sleepy, and visibility is often poor in the mornings/early evenings, so adding a rear bike light to your bicycle before you kick off from the curb is highly recommended.
+According to research, the "majority of casualties occur during daylight, but there is still a significant minority that occurs after dark."
+Drivers are often sleepy, and visibility is often poor in the mornings and early evenings, so it is highly recommended that you add a bike light to your bicycle before you kick off from the curb.

 Best bike rear lights to buy right now